Knots for Stair Ropes & Handrails

 Manrope Stopper Knots

 A two ply manrope knot which is tied into a 24mm diameter rope sits about 5cm outside the end bracket, and is approximately 7cm high, or about the size of a tennis ball.
-For a 32mm diameter stair rope, the Two-ply knot is approximately 7cm x 9cm.
+For a 32mm diameter rope, the Two-ply knot is approximately 7cm x 9cm.

-The larger three ply manrope knot measures approximately 6cm by 8cm on a 24mm stair rope.
+The larger three ply manrope knot measures approximately 6cm by 8cm on a 24mm bannister rope.
 A "super-sized" three-ply knot in 32mm rope comes to about 8cm long and 11cm high - the size of a large grapefruit!

 The Eye Splice